AkshayChn/cs428-project-1/README.md

 # cs428-project-1
 The first class project on building augmented reality knickknacks.

+Use the the scene named RoswellScene for using the cubes, and the other scene for a large knickknack on the Ground Plane.

 1. The Merge Cube Knickknack is for Cape Canaveral, Florida

-2. The Class Cube Knickknack is for Mysore, a city in India.
-Where there is a large zoo.
+2. The Class Cube Knickknack is for Mysore, a city in India, where there is a large zoo.

 ![Sample Image](./sample_image.jpeg)